jonaznas/advanced-spring-angular-boilerplate/README.md

         backend:latest
     ```

 Now you successfully deployed the backend server.
-If you are not familiar with Docker, here are some useful comands. [https://docs.docker.com/engine/reference/commandline/service/](https://docs.docker.com/engine/reference/commandline/service/)
+If you are not familiar with Docker, here are some useful commands. [https://docs.docker.com/engine/reference/commandline/service/](https://docs.docker.com/engine/reference/commandline/service/)

 ---